trustfractal/ink-upgrade-template/README.md

 internal contract's code hash as its argument.
 Once the proxy contract is up and running, you can destroy / reclaim the dummy internal contract (see the Limitations section for why this is necessary).

+Note that the `upgrade` method is marked as payable.
+When you instantiate a contract, you need to give it some funds to pay for its storage rent.
+Having `upgrade` marked as payable allows you to top up the proxy contract before instantiating a new internal contract.
+You may also need to top up the balance of both the proxy and the internal contracts from time to time.

 ### Upgrading a deployed contract